 So what have the conditions been like so far this season?
 As they say a picture is worth a thousand words, so here are the video highlights from our resident videographer on the Similan liveaboard trip at the end of November.

-Big Blue Diving are the operators of the Similan Liveaboard; MV Hallelujah.
-Similan Islands liveaboard trips are 4 days and 4 nights.
+Big Blue Diving are the operators of the MV Hallelujah.
+Our Similan Liveaboard trips are 4 days and 4 nights.
 This is the perfect length of time to see all the best dive sites.
 At 35 meters in length, the MV Hallelujah Liveaboard provides plenty of space.
 All steel construction makes for a safe and smooth ride throughout your trip.
 25 guests in 13 air-conditioned, en-suite cabins.

 Spacious relaxation areas, large diving deck and dedicated camera room.
-Enjoy a mix of delicious Asian and Western cuisine.
+Enjoy delicious Asian and Western cuisine.
 Safety is highest priority on our Similan Liveaboard.
-The MV Hallelujah staff have years of experience diving in the area and up to date first aid certifications.
+MV Hallelujah Liveaboard staff have years of experience diving in the area and up to date first aid certifications.
 Equipment receives regular maintenance.
-Safety procedures are clearly described in our on board briefing.
+Book direct with Big Blue Diving for the best deal.

 Similan Liveaboard Bookings